amanv4/vx-media-player/README.md

 ### Build Application

-VLC-Android build relies on gradle build modes :
+VX-Media-Player build relies on gradle build modes :
 - `Release` & `Debug` will get LibVLC and Medialibrary from Bintray, and build application source code only.
 - `SignedRelease` also, but it will allow you to sign application apk with a local keystore.
 - `Dev` will build build LibVLC, Medialibrary, and then build the application with these binaries. (via build scripts only)